eberle1080/portguard/README.md

 You can technically use this site from BEHIND the NAT, but it won't do anything particularly exciting.
 The most important option is timeout which determines how long the exception will be available.

 This will allow any LDAP user to set up holes in the firewall for themselves.
-There are no exceptions, that's up to you to code.
-There's no way I can anticipate your policies.
+The only exception is that the "remote IP" field is hard coded to the IP that they're logging in from.
+This prevents them from opening ports for their friends.
+There are no other policy-related exceptions, that's up to you to code.
+There's no way I can anticipate your particular needs.

 ## Security